Sao Paulo Santa Barbara Champaign Charlottesville Wlliamsburg Mahwah Birmingham Walterboro

 NIH MH-010146 National Research Service Award October 1991 to June 1992

-U.S. State since: 1788
+U.S. State since: 1812

 Facilities

 The laboratory is well equipped, although the type of research that is conducted does not require sophisticated equipment.
 Generally, animals are housed in plastic cages inside individual ventilated light-tight chambers.
 Illumination within the chambers is controlled by electronic timers.
-Data collection is conducted round-the-clock by computers.
+Data collection is conducted around-the-clock by computers.

 The Lab: 2008